gnome-pomodoro/gnome-pomodoro/README.md

-# Pomodoro for GNOME
+# A time management utility for GNOME

-This [GNOME](http://www.gnome.org/gnome-3/) utility intends to help manage time according to [Pomodoro Technique](http://en.wikipedia.org/wiki/Pomodoro_technique).
+This [GNOME](http://www.gnome.org/gnome-3/) utility helps to manage time according to [Pomodoro Technique](http://en.wikipedia.org/wiki/Pomodoro_technique).
+It intends to improve productivity and focus by taking short breaks.

-*Notice: Until recently it was just an [GNOME Shell](http://www.gnome.org/gnome-3/) extension, with latest release it became an app.
-It was necessary change to make ground for coming features, a todo list for instance.
-However, it no longer will be possible to distribute it via [extensions.gnome.org](https://extensions.gnome.org/extension/53/pomodoro/), we need to figure out packaging and it will take a few months...*

 ### Features